-Going through a pregnancy can get a little confusing with the amount of information made available on which remedies to try and which ones to avoid?
+Going through pregnancy can get a little confusing with the amount of information made available on which remedies to try and which ones to avoid.
 We have put together some trustworthy information that will help to clear your doubts.
 In this article, we are addressing one of the most common symptoms that every pregnant mother worries herself with – frequent urination.
-It is around the 6th week of pregnancy (first trimester) that this starts to occur and can get alarming as the pregnancy progresses.
+It is around the 6th week of pregnancy (first trimester) that this starts to occur and the frequency can alarmingly increase as the pregnancy progresses.

 The early symptoms of frequent urination are quite common among other multiple symptoms of pregnancy.
 Frequent urination is bound to occur during the first and third trimesters of pregnancy.
 The increase in hCG hormone levels along with the increase in body fluids will push every pregnant woman to run towards the toilet day and night.